Last updated March 2021.

 Traveling to Paris for the first time is not always easy for tourists, especially if you’re not from Europe.
 There’s so much to see and do in Paris.
-Whether you’re visiting Paris in the peak season or off season, these helpful tips are great for first-time visitors to Paris, especially if you’re visiting from North America.
+Whether you’re visiting Paris in the peak season or off season, these helpful tips can help you plan your trip like a pro!

 While Paris is known to be one of the world’s most expensive cities, there are plenty of ways to have an amazing trip without breaking the bank.